Madiha-babri/home-core/README.md

 - Google Fonts: For typography.
 - Mark Brisco - Code Institute: For general guidance.
 - John Rearden - Code Institute: General guidance
+- Statement Beauty- For Booking Customised Model help was taking from <a href="https://statement-beauty-ec9472f892b1.herokuapp.com/">Statement Beauty</a>

+## Media

+- Icons and images sourced from Canva, ChatGPT and google pictures.
+- The hero image is from googlepixels
+- Designs styles images from <a href="https://theinspiredroom.net//">The Inspired Room</a>

+# Acknowledgements
+- My very special thankx to friends and family for supporting me in each and every step of creating this project.
+Specially my Husband "Mohammed Babri" for looking over all home chores and my three little girls while I was busy in creating this super project Lets Renovate.
+- My Mentors and advisors, Marko, John Rearden and Mark Briscoe for helping me at every stage.
+This project would not have been the same without his invaluable mentorship.